 Gealach Úr

-On the new moon of each month, members of Gaol Naofa join together in spirit to honor the gods and spirits, and to celebrate our ancestral heritage thereby fostering solidarity and the blessings of the dé ocus andé.
+On the new moon of each month, members of Gaol Naofa join together in person and in spirit to honor the gods, ancestors and spirits of nature.
+We gather to celebrate our heritage, continue our traditions, and foster solidarity among the members of our community.

 While modernly the new moon refers to the dark period where the moon is no longer visible to the naked eye, within the Carmina Gadelica it refers to the older meaning of the phrase.
 This is when the first visible crescent appears over the western horizon for a brief moment before sunset and moonset.
-As this is a moment influenced by geographical location of the observer, we now leave approximately a week open and suggest that you perform the GN Gealach Úr rite (or your own rite as ours is only an example) when the new moon is visible within your locale.
+As this is a moment influenced by geographical location of the observer, we now leave approximately a week open and suggest that you perform a Gealach Úr rite (this one is only an example) when the new moon is visible within your locale.

 New Moon Ritual Outline (Suggested)